xoopscube/xupdate-store/docs/modules.md

 <h3 class="fs-6 fw-300">Downloading and install</h3>

-<p>You can add new features to your Web Application Platform by installing add-ons, modules and preloads (single file component extensions).
+<p>Access the administration Control Panel and click X-Update Manager to extend your Web Application Platform.</p>
-    Access the administration Control Panel and click X-Update Manager</p>
+<p>Add new features by installing add-ons, modules and preloads (single file component extensions).</p>
 <p>X-Update Manager allows you to select a Store and to explore content that you can filter and sort in the following ways:</p>

 <dl>